For the most recent model year, Dodge has made the Blackout package available on Dart GT models.

 Trim Level Breakdown

-The Dodge Dart is available in six different trim levels: SE, SXT, Rallye, Aero, Limited and GT.
+The Dodge Dart is available in six different trim levels: SE, SXT, Aero, Limited and GT.

-The SE comes standard with AM/FM/CD stereo with MP3 capability, LED taillights and "Denim" cloth seats.
-Under the hood is the 2.0-liter inline-four.
+The SE comes standard with AM/FM/CD stereo with MP3 capability, air conditioning, Bluetooth connectivity, cruise control, LED taillights and "Denim" cloth seats.
+Under the hood is the 2.0-liter straight-four.

-The Dart SXT adds A/C, 17-inch aluminum wheels, remote keyless entry, an upgraded sound system, an anti-theft system, 60/40 split folding rear seats and power locks.
+The Dart SXT adds the 2.4-liter Tigershark engine, A/C, 17-inch aluminum wheels, remote keyless entry, an upgraded sound system, an anti-theft system, 60/40 split folding rear seats and power locks.
 Optional extras on the SXT include an 8.4-inch touch screen Garmin navigation system, a rear backup camera, a sunroof and a 506-watt sound system.

-The Aero features numerous efficiency-boosting bits (enumerated above).
+The Aero features the smaller 1.4-liter engine and numerous efficiency-boosting bits (enumerated above).

 The Dart Limited comes loaded up with an 8.4-inch touchscreen infotainment system, a backup camera, a seven-inch Thin Film Transistor reconfigurable instrument display, a 10-way power driver seat, automatic headlamps, active grille shutters and premium accent stitching on the instrument panel.
 Leather upholstery is optional.